Kabeer2004/Gemini2Blend/README.md

 # Blender Addon: Gemini2Blend

-Gemini2Blend is a Blender addon that enables users to interact with Google's Gemini Large Language Model (LLM) directly within Blender.
+Gemini2Blend is a simple Blender addon that enables users to interact with Google's Gemini Large Language Model (LLM) directly within Blender.
 With this addon, users can quickly ask questions, clarify doubts, or seek assistance without the need to switch between different applications, streamlining their workflow and enhancing productivity.

 Created by [Kabeer2004](https://github.com/Kabeer2004/).